-A woman spends an entire film trapped inside her own body, screaming.
+A woman spends an entire film trapped inside her own body, screaming for help, her consent stripped away from her.
 Men watched it and called it relationship goals.
-Cinema didn't create this, but it has been feeding it for decades.
+Cinema didn’t create this, but it’s been reflecting it for decades.

 "The system was not broken.
 It was built this way.
 And we are here to document exactly how."Issue 01 · May 2026